taeguscromis/etho/richlist/chainsync/README.md

 You can now also put the settings.ini file somwhere else and star the executable with "-iniFile %path_to_the_file%"

+If you need the notification to Discord feature for specific addresses just check out the notify.xml.sample file (it should be self explaining).
+Rename it to notify.xml and set it witgh the needed addresses you would like to monitor.
+That is all.

 ```
 [blockchain]
 lastblock=Should be set to 1, to start at the chain beggining